-Here’s a pretty Easter craft to do with your kids—stained glass Easter eggs, made by cutting into a paper egg, snowflake style, and adding tissue paper.
+Stained glass Easter eggs are easily made by cutting out a paper egg, snowflake-style, and adding tissue paper.

-If you’re looking for an Easter craft to do with your kids, I have a striking one for you.
+If you’re looking for an Easter craft to do with your kids, we have a fun one for you.

-They are fun to make and look pretty hanging in a sunny window.
+These stained-glass Easter eggs are easy to make and are striking when hung in a sunny window.

 First, fold your sheet of construction paper in half vertically and draw a half egg on one side.
 Cut through both layers of paper to create your symmetrical egg.

-Draw shapes along the center fold line of your paper egg, then cut them out.
+Next, draw shapes along the center fold line of your paper egg and cut them out.

 Open your paper egg, then fold both sides inward.